jool2102/weatherProject/README.md

 ### Goal:

-My goal with this project is to get more comfortable with everything revolving the Azure Cloud Services but also a funny bonus in knowing the temperature differences from a little more rural area in Stockholm compared to the innercity.
+My goal with this project is to get more comfortable with everything revolving the Azure Cloud Services but also a funny bonus in knowing the temperature differences from a little more rural area in Stockholm compared to the city centre.

 ### Method: